More on the Italian Goddess

 She stripped naked to protest against harsh laws restricting IVF in Italy which are based on Catholic principles, has no qualms about appearing nude, and is an agnostic, but Monica Bellucci agreed to star in Mel Gibson's very Catholic movie, The Passion of the Christ (2004).

-Although Bellucci loves living in Paris, she missed her spaghetti, and sees herself as very much an Italian.
-"I see myself like any Italian girl because everything is so Italian to me - like the way I love to eat," she told Mark Salisbury at The Observer.
+Although Bellucci loves living in Paris, she misses her spaghetti, and sees herself as very much an Italian.
+"I see myself like any Italian girl because everything is so Italian to me - like the way I love to eat," she told Mark Salisbury, of The Observer.

 She found acting the part took her on a spiritual journey, although she isn't a Christian herself.
 She said that: "If there's something I believe in, it's a mysterious energy, the one that fits the oceans during tides, the one that unites nature and beings."
 (Monica-bellucci.net)

-Bellucci's last two roles have also been interesting ones.
-She played the Mirror Queen in The Brothers Grimm (2005) and a prostitute in Combien tu m'aimes?
-(2006).
+In 2005 she played the Mirror Queen in The Brothers Grimm and in 2006, she was a prostitute in Combien tu m'aimes?
 Acting the Mirror Queen - a 500 year old, wrinkled woman obsessed with regaining her youth and beauty - made the actress think about growing old. "...We are all victims of vanity in a way, and that's why I think the film is much more than just a special effects film," she told Martyn Palmer of The Times.
 But she also said that: "I think to be obsessed with youth and beauty is an American problem."